mlaizure/holberton-smiling-school-javascript/README.md

 ## About

 ### Project Description
-This project is a culmination of the technologies and concepts we learned about front-end development.
+This project is a combination of technologies and concepts we learned about front-end development.
 These technologies and concepts include HTML, CSS, Bootstrap, JavaScript, jQuery, and responsive design.

 ### Story
 I developed the static HTML and CSS as well as some of the basic Bootstrap features over the course of about a week in another [repository](https://github.com/mlaizure/holberton-smiling-school).
 Then I spent another week adding the JavaScript, jQuery, and more advanced Bootstrap functionality for the final iteration.